gavrail/gavrail.github.io/_posts/2020-05-24-setting-up-python.md

 Then choose the `Windows x86-64 executable installer`.

 In the options, ensure that you have `pip` installed.
-By selecting "for all users", Python will be installed in `Program Files`.
+Select "for all users" to install Python in `Program Files`.
 <figure>
   <img src="/images/python-setup-optional-features.png">
 </figure>

 # Download Visual Studio Code

-Before using Visual Studio Code, I was a big fan of Microsoft Visual Studio's Python Tools.
-Initially, working with Visual Studio Code was causing me various difficulties but the current versions provide for a smooth development process.
+Before using Visual Studio Code, I was a big fan of Microsoft Visual Studio's Python Tools... with the exception of the "creating a project" part.
+I would much rather define the project in terms of its directory structure.

+Initially, Visual Studio Code was causing me various difficulties but the current versions provide for a smooth development experience with little taking your fingers off the keyboard.

 After having given up on Visual Studio Code, [this]( https://kenreitz.org/essays/why-you-should-use-vs-code-if-youre-a-python-developer ) article convinced me to give it another try.

-Before switching to VSCode, I was using Visual Studio with the Python Extensions.
-However, I was not a fan of using the workflow for development of Windows projects for Python.
-In Python everything is determined by the project structure and you only want to specify additional stuff.

-Additionally, you get:

-Great integration with Jupyter notebooks.
+Additionally, you get get great integration with Jupyter.

-This year's MSBuild conference also announced all the cool things they are doing with Visual Studio Code (which will be embedded into GitHub to allow you to code without having to set it up on your computer, etc.)

-Additionally, VSCode has developed a rich set of toolboxes for data processing in Python, which will make your job much easier.

 # Setting up a Virtual Environment

-This step helps you keep the dependencies for your projects separate.
+This step helps you separate project dependencies.

-Otherwise, all Python packages that you install are going to be in Lib\site-packages.

-This will work fine until the time when you have to give your project to someone else and you will have no idea which of  the installed packages in your Python directory it depends on.
+In the alternative, you will lose track of the Python packages (and their versions) needed for a specific project and make other contributors to your projects suffer inordinately.

 ## Choosing a home for your virtual environment

 You can either place the virtual environment in the directory of the project that uses the virtual environment or in a directory of virtual environments.

 I prefer the latter option because:
-Multiple projects can use the same virtual environment When searching for files in the folder of your project, you are likely not to want to search for code that came with your python installation or code that you installed using the Python packages.
-Instead, you would rather focus on the code that you wrote.
+1. Multiple projects can use the same virtual environment
+2. You likely want matches from your own code when searching your project directory (and not matches from your Python virtual environment)

 ## Setting up your virtual environment

-After you install Python, typing "python" in the command prompt would start the Python interactive prompt for the version that you installed if the directory in which the executable is located has been added to your Path environment variable in Windows.
-You can check the contents of your Environment Variable from This PC > Properties > Advanced System Settings.
+If your Python installation is on your Windows path, typing `python` in the Command Prompt would start the Python shell.
+(You can view your path from your `Environment Variables...` from `This PC` > `Properties` > `Advanced System Settings`.)

-If Python is not a part of it, you will have to use the full path to the executable to create your virtual environment.
+If Python is not on your path, you will have to use the full path to the executable to create your virtual environment.

 The command to use is:

 ```
-python -m venv name_of_your_virtual_environment
+python -m venv path_to_your_virtual_environment
 ```

-After you run this in the command prompt, Python will create a directory containing the virtual environment.
+Python will place the virtual environment files where you specified.

 ## Activating a virtual environment